 Technomadia – Mobile Income Sources for Non-Retired Rvers – Some good links in here!

-Every person I know who is living their dream made a sacrifice somewhere at first, but they all took bold risks, overcame obstacles and moments of doubt to get where they are today.
+Every person I know who is living their dream made a sacrifice somewhere at first.
+Almost everyone took bold risks, defeated obstacles, and overcame moments of doubt to get where they are today.
 They never stopped trying (or believing) until they were doing what made them truly happy.
 And you know what?
 When and if it no longer makes them happy, they’ll do something else.

 That is really the core of everything in life as far as I’m concerned.
 Happiness.
 No matter what it is, no matter what anyone says, you absolutely must do what makes you happy.
 You’ve got one life.
 Don’t die with your dream, unfulfilled, inside you.
 Go make it happen!